rabbah/openwhisk/docs/webactions.md

 1. `Content extensions`: the request must specify its desired content type as one of `.json`, `.html`, `.text` or `.http`.
 This is done by adding an extension to the action name in the URI, so that an action `/guest/demo/hello` is referenced as `/guest/demo/hello.html` for example to receive an HTML response back.
 1. `Projecting fields from the result`: the path that follows the action name is used to project out one or more levels of the response.
 For example, `/guest/demo/hello.html/html`.
 This allows an action which returns a dictionary `{html: "..." }` to project the `html` property and directly return its string value instead.
 The project path follows an absolute path model (as in XPath).
-1. `Query and body parameters as input:` the action receives query parameters as well as parameters in the request body.
+1. `Query and body parameters as input`: the action receives query parameters as well as parameters in the request body.
 The precedence order for merging parameters is: package parameters, action parameters, query parameter, body parameters with each of these overriding any previous values in case of overlap .
 As an example `/guest/demo/hello.html/html?name=Dave` will pass the argument `{name: "Dave"}` to the action.
 1. `Form data`: in addition to the standard `application/json`, web actions may receive URL encoded from data `application/x-www-form-urlencoded data` as input.
+1. `Activation via multiple HTTP verbs`: a web action may be invoked via one of four HTTP methods: `GET`, `POST`, `PUT` or `DELETE`.

 ## Handling HTTP requests with actions